Work in prison

 To sign a prison employment contract, unemancipated minors must have obtained permission from their legal representatives (e.g. parents).

-- At the duration of the contract (DTA: titleContent or FIXED-TERM CONTRACT: titleContent)
+• To the duration of the contract (DTA: titleContent or FIXED-TERM: titleContent)

-It also describes the job and, if necessary, the specific risks associated with that job.
+It also describes the job and, if necessary, the particular risks associated with that job.

 The incarcerated person also signs a agreement annexed to the contract defining the obligations of the penitentiary institution, the person in custody and the working structure, if not the penitentiary administration.

-The head of the penitentiary institution may refuse classification or assignment to a job.
+The head of the penitentiary institution may refuse classification at work or assignment to a job.

 In this case, the incarcerated person may challenge that refusal transmitting the decision of the head of the penitentiary to the interregional director of penitentiary services.

-It has a period of 15 days from the notification the decision to refuse classification at work or assignment to a job.
+It shall have a period of 15 days from the notification the decision to refuse classification at work or assignment to a job.

 The interregional director of prison services must reply within one month.